 Nevada Power and assistance through Project REACH.
 This program stands for Relief through Energy Assistance to Prevent Customer Hardships.

 This is a program designed to help adults over the age of 62, medically fragile people, seniors who may be isolated, and also our soldiers who are deployed National Guard.
-There may also be financial help for reserve members who may be in need of emergency energy assistance.
+There may also be financial help for reserve members who may be in need of emergency utility bill assistance.
 It is available yearly during the summer months until funds are exhausted.
+Click more details.

 Energy Assistance Program - Eligible households are given assistance for their bills once per year.
 While funds will vary, the amount of the electric bill assistance is based upon a household's energy use and gross income.
 The program is not intended to meet 100% of a household's expenses.
 The maximum grant provided can be as much as $800 per applicant.
 More.

 Weatherization Assistance Program - This assistance program, which is administered by the Housing Division of the Nevada Department of Business and Industry (NHD), will help eligible Nevadans lower their utility bills by helping them increase and improve the energy efficiency of their home.
 This help may come in the form of weather stripping, added insulation, and minor home repairs.

 Lincoln County Power District - They have an assistance program that will provide reconnection and deposit fee waivers that can be used to assist with paying utility bills.